dmoore5050/SaisonBuilder/user_stories.md

 <hr>

-As a user who wishes to learn more about the saison style, Or about specific ingredients or brewing techniques:
+As a user who wishes to learn more about the saison style,<br>
+Or about specific ingredients or brewing techniques:<br>

  * User runs saison_builder to access initial menu
  * If the user is a first-time app user, User answers baseline skill survey, after which menu displays